 An angiolipoma is what you have if the tumor has a lot of blood vessels in addition to fat.

-You may also be more likely to develop lipomas if you have certain disorders.
+Individuals may develop lipomas if they have certain disorders.
 These comprise:

 In addition to these risk factors, the following illnesses may also contribute to lipomas developing: